oVirt/ovirt-site/source/release/3.5/index.html.md

 ##### Advanced Foreman Integration

-Integrating Foreman with oVirt provides the ability to add hypervisor hosts that are managed by Foreman to oVirt engine (installed hosts and discovered hosts).
-The feature includes UI changes to provide list of discovered host on the addHost popup view, with hardware information, host groups and compute resources info.
-On foreman side ovirt supplies new foreman plugin (https://github.com/theforeman/ovirt_provision_plugin) which automatically perform the deploy process after host is being provisioned.
-For more information please refer to <http://www.ovirt.org/Features/AdvancedForemanIntegration>.
+Integration of Foreman with oVirt provides the ability to add hypervisor hosts managed by Foreman to oVirt engine (installed hosts and discovered hosts).
+The feature includes user interface changes for providing a list of discovered hosts in the addHost popup view, with information on hardware, host groups and compute resources.
+On the Foreman side, oVirt provides a new Foreman plug-in (https://github.com/theforeman/ovirt_provision_plugin) that automatically performs the deployment process after host is provisioned.
+For more information, see <http://www.ovirt.org/Features/AdvancedForemanIntegration>.

 #### Generic LDAP provider